What

 difference the Green Movement has had with other uprisings such as in Libya and

-Syria is its nonviolent na
+Syria is its nonviolent nature.
+Although

 we don’t hear much about it anymore, it isn’t dead; it’s just gone dormant.
 Young pro-Mousavi